BroadbandForum/obbaa/docs/installing/index.md

     -   Platform requirements and running the baa image

-    -   Installing OB-BAA from the Broadband Forum\'s baa image on the public docker artifactory
+    -   Using OB-BAA micro-services from the Broadband Forum\'s public docker artifactory

     -   Source code access and building using the source code